Santiago-GomezM/Mesh-size-equivalence/README.md

 **“A geometric–probabilistic framework for size equivalence in mineral screening”**

+This work has been developed within the framework of the AVANTIS project (Grant Agreement No. 101137552).
+AVANTIS addresses the challenge that Europe hosts numerous unexploited, low-grade vanadium-bearing titanomagnetite deposits located in Finland, Sweden, Greenland, Norway, Poland, and Ukraine.
+These deposits are characterized by complex, “spiderweb-like” mineral assemblages which make conventional extraction routes economically unfeasible.
+Without selective blasting, selective fragmentation, and efficient pre-concentration technologies capable of separating Ti-rich ilmenite from V-bearing magnetite, their exploitation remains limited.

+The geometric–probabilistic framework and MATLAB implementations provided in this repository contribute to the objectives of AVANTIS by enabling rigorous fragment size characterization and improved interpretation of screening-based measurements.
+Such quantitative tools are essential for assessing fragmentation quality, mineral liberation, and the downstream efficiency of pre-concentration and beneficiation processes within the project.

 ## Overview

 In screening–based size characterization, particle size is inferred from the